Mugilan-Codes/javascript-30/exercises/12-key-sequence-detection/README.md

-# 13 - Slide in on Scroll
+# 12 - Key Sequence Detection

 ## <a href='https://github.com/Mugilan-Codes/javascript-30'>Main Page</a>

-## TODO
+## Notes

-- Learn About [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) Web API
+- Made a way to Check if the array is equal or not